על שלושה דברים העולם עומד

 The world is sustained by three things: torah, prayer and deeds of loving kindness.

-At Temple Beth Sholom we believe our children learn best when they are welcomed into a warm, nurturing and supportive environment (in-person OR virtual) where they have the opportunity to observe, explore, experiment, challenge and engage!
+At Temple Beth Sholom we believe our children learn best when they are welcomed into a warm, nurturing and supportive environment where they have the opportunity to observe, explore, challenge and engage!

-Our hands-on program delivers a curriculum rich with experiences for children of all ages with a focus on Torah, prayer and acts of loving kindness.
-Our teachers are educated and talented, and love teaching about Judaism.
-They work to meet every student where they are in the moment and the whole year through.
+Our hands-on program delivers a curriculum rich with experiences for children of all ages with a focus on Holidays, Torah, Tefillah and Tikkun Olam.
+Our teachers are educated, experienced and talented.
+While sharing their love of Judaism, they work to meet each student’s academic and social/emotional needs the whole year through.

 Torah study emphasizes the “family tree” of the Jewish people and the story of the Exodus from Egypt.
-Jewish history is introduced in older grades with the Holocaust being taught in grade 7.
 Novels are used to learn about Jewish life and to help students draw connections to their lives today.
 Mitzvot, the building blocks of our people, are taught through knowledge and action.
-Our connection to Israel is brought to life this year with virtual tours of Israel and museums.
+Our connection to Israel is brought to life through stories, crafts, songs, videos, and special events.

 Bar and Bat Mitzvah Instruction

-Each student is assigned to work one-on-one weekly with a special tutor for an 8 – 9 month period.
+Each student is assigned to work one-on-one weekly with a special tutor for an 8 – 9 month period (more if necessary).
 In these sessions children learn to chant a Haftorah and select parts of the Friday evening and Saturday morning service.
-Additionally Rabbi Scolnic discusses the meaning and modern significance of this special life cycle event.
+Additionally, Rabbi Scolnic discusses the meaning and modern significance of this special life cycle event.

-If you have any questions or would like further information please contact the synagogue or write to HebrewSchool@tbshamden.com.
+If you have any questions or would like further information please contact the synagogue or write to Beth Messina at email@example.com.